proteanhq/protean/docs/adapters/database.rst

 .. py:data:: NAMESPACE_PREFIX

     Index names in Elasticsearch instance are prefixed with the specified string.
-For example, if the namespace prefix is "prod", the index of an aggregate `Person` will be `prod-person`.
+For example, if the namespace prefix is "prod", the index of an aggregate `Person` will be `prod_person`.
+You can set your own separator by passing `NAMESPACE_SEPARATOR`.
+For example, if the `NAMESPACE_SEPARATOR` is `-`, the index of the above mentioned aggregate will be `prod-person`.

 .. py:data:: SETTINGS